emieza/docker-zenphoto/README.md

 like to add albums to your gallery by mounting additional volumes and then adding symlinks to access from the CMS to them.

-Just add that line to the previous docker start command:
+Just add that line to the previous docker run command:

     -v zenphoto/morealbums:/morealbums